Air Fryer Recipe

 Potato Samosas

-A healthier version of the classic Indian potato samosa, perfect for air frying.
+A lighter take on the classic Indian potato samosa, just right for crisping up in the air fryer.

 Ingredients